spendlab/spendlab.github.io/_posts/2019-01-30-privacy-policy.markdown

 ## Privacy policy

-Your financial data is not accessed or analyzed for any purpose.
-The financial data you enter in Taxnote is saved only to your device.
-Your financial history is not shared.
-Your financial history is not sent to a server.
-It is only saved to your iOS device.
+Your all data is stored only on your device.
+Any data is NOT shared automatically and is NOT sent to server. because [SPEND - Split bills] doesn't need a server.
+If you want to remove your data, JUST remove [SPEND - Split bills].
+That's all.
+Thnaks you.